elgwhoppo/lanpartysign/README.md

 ### Resistors
 Current limiting resistors are required to keep the LED panels from burning up, and to keep the brightness between the two types of panels uniform.
 The segments that form each digit require different values from the decimal point as the decimal point has less LED’s inside.

-The red and green segments used 150ohm resistors.
+The green segments used 110ohm resistors and red segments used 150ohm resistors.
 The green decimal point used a 4000ohm resistor and the red decimal point used a 800ohm resistor.

 You may change the resistor values to your liking if you’d like it brighter or darker.
 We chose higher values since the sign would be used in a dimly-lit room (i.e. a LAN party).
 For a brighter sign, use a lower value.
 I wouldn’t suggest going lower than 60ohm for the digits and 250ohm for the decimal point.